 If high amplitude is required then a lower frequency should be used.
 This is because —

-- Transducer output is higher so less gain needs to be built into the other stack components.
+- The transducer' amplitude is higher so less gain needs to be built into the other stack components to achieve the required output amplitude.
 This allows greater flexibility in designing these other stack components.

 - Because the stresses are lower (above), higher amplitudes are possible without fatigue failure.